vislies/2019/gallery/index.md

 Another approach is to avoid filling the space with colors.
 Instead, the data (in this case, votes) are represented with dots or some other glyph.
 This is what is done in [this map featured in xkcd].
-As we can see, densly populated areas have a lot of color whereas sparsely populated areas have empty space.
+As we can see, densely populated areas have a lot of color whereas sparsely populated areas have empty space.

 [Donald Trump was not elected by a landslide.]: https://en.wikipedia.org/wiki/2016_United_States_presidential_election
 [the data is not quite correct]: https://www.cnn.com/2019/10/01/politics/trump-impeach-this-map-fact-check/index.html